viktorgullmark/exilence/README.md

 ## Important

 We do not yet have a code-signing certificate for the application, which means you will receive a warning the first time you launch the .exe.
 To get around this, just press "More info" -> "Run anyway" when it pops up, and the warning won't be shown again.
-We're working on maintaining a code-signing certificate for the application.
+We're looking at options to obtain a certificate for the app.

 ## Platform